kristofleroux/numerical-linear-algebra-v2/README.md

-My customized version of Jupyter Notebooks for Computational Linear Algebra course, taught summer 2018 in USF MSDS program
+My customized version of Jupyter Notebooks for Computational Linear Algebra course

 ## Table of Contents